❓Are French Bulldogs Born with Tails? (and are they Docked?)

 French bulldogs are born without tails

 French bulldogs tails are not cut off or docked.
-They are born without the long tales that are more familiar with most breeds of dogs, and in fact only have small stumpy tails.
+They are born without the long tails that are more familiar with most breeds of dogs, and in fact only have small stumpy tails.

 Some French Bulldog tails are screw-shaped.
 Some have a little bit of a curve.
 And still others are very short and quite straight.
 The stumpy tail is the result of many many years of selective breeding.